vibe-project/vibe-project.github.io/_drafts/migrating-atmosphere-2-chat-to-vibe.md

 * **B** `server.socketAction((ServerSocket socket) -> {});`

-As a controller to handle socket, Vibe accepts a function similar to `AtmosphereHandler`.
+As a controller to handle socket, `Server` accepts a function similar to `AtmosphereHandler`.
 Because `server.socketAction` allows to add several actions before and after installation, you can write a POJO controller by injecting `Server` like `@ManagedService`.
 For example, with the help of [Spring](https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-java-server/dependency-injection/spring4):

 ```java
 @Component